I am sure you wonder what a good processor speed for a laptop is?

 Final Thoughts

-In short, the typical processor with an excellent all-around performance that is ideal for gaming and the intermediate stage of technical work should have a standard clock speed of about 3.0 GHz with a turbo boost of around 4.0 GHz.
+In short, the typical processor with an excellent all-around performance ideal for gaming and the intermediate stage of technical work should have a standard clock speed of about 3.0 GHz with a turbo boost of around 4.0 GHz.

-Holding this as the average, you can go for lower clock speeds if your work demand and budget are common, and inversely you can go for higher clock speeds (and cores) if you’re a specialist looking for a CPU powerhouse.
+Holding this as the average, you can go for lower clock speeds if your work demand and budget are common, and inversely, you can go for higher clock speeds (and cores) if you’re a specialist looking for a CPU powerhouse.

 Again, in this article, we spoke about what a good laptop processor is.
 Looking at common alternatives, the sheer clock speed is not the best determinant of the processor’s performance.
 Instead of comparing two processors, we recommend that you adopt benchmark findings.
 Some standard benchmarks are Passmark and Cinebench R23, R20, and R15.